How to Do

 2. Lower your body into a quarter-squat by bending your hips and knees.
 You'll be in the universal athletic stance (imagine a football lineman) with your hips and knees bent, your chest lined up with your toes, your eyes forward, and you'll be ready to erupt.

 3. Your lower back should be in its natural arch and your torso should be at around 45 degrees to the floor.

 4. Bend your hips back and swing your arms back until they are parallel to your spine.

-Depth Tuck Jump Movement
+Tuck Jump in the Depths Movement